Fig 1. Ian Anderson of Jethro Tull playing the flute.

 The faults of this flute are that, as the holes must be placed where the fingers can reach them, they are not always in the exact places to be perfectly in tune, and the notes are not equal in quality.
 To meet these defects the flute underwent more changes and improvements.
 The most important of these were the cylindrical bore and the system of fingering introduced by Theobald Boehm in 1832.

 Theobald Boehm (1793–1881) was a goldsmith, flautist, and flute maker.
-His important innovation was the use of ring keys, in which a ring surrounding a finger hole also operated a second hole, allowing one finger to cover two or more holes simultaneously (see Figure 2).
+His important innovation was the use of ring keys, in which a ring surrounding a finger hole also operated a second hole, allowing one finger to cover two or more holes simultaneously (Fig 2).
 Boehm also developed a clear relationship between the size and diameter of the flute and the size and placement of the finger holes, as well as changing from a conically bored to a cylindrically bore instrument.
 He arrived at his final design in 1847, after many years of experimentation.
 His improvements were universally adopted for the flute and applied also to the oboe.

 The modern flute

 The modern flute has three basic parts: a headjoint (containing the hole into which the player blows), the middle joint or body (containing the main keywork), and the foot joint (containing the keys for the right little finger).
-See Figure 3.
+See Fig 3.

 The lip plate and embouchure are set in the conical headjoint.
 If the embouchure is set on a little plateau it is known as a reform embouchure.
 This slight elevation facilitates attack, which makes it especially popular with beginners.
 The upper end of the headjoint is closed by the stopper, which is movable and enables slight adjustments to intonation.